 An Epic Lawsuit

-“Mobile applications have fundamentally changed the way we access content,” Margrethe Vestager, an executive vice president of the commission, said in a news release.
-“Apple sets the rules for the distribution of apps to users of iPhones and iPads.
-It appears that Apple obtained a `gatekeeper’ role when it comes to the distribution of apps and content to users of Apple’s popular devices.”
+“Portable applications have generally changed the manner in which we access content,” Margrethe Vestager, a chief VP of the commission, said in a news discharge.
+“Mac sets the standards for the appropriation of applications to clients of iPhones and iPads.
+Apparently Apple got a ‘guardian’ job with regards to the appropriation of applications and content to clients of Apple’s well known gadgets.”